Rajat-silvo/photoAI_Clone/README.md

     ```

 4.  **Push the database schema:**
-    Make sure your PostgreSQL database is running, then run the following command from the root to apply the schema:
+    Make sure your PostgreSQL database is running, then run the following command from the database folder to apply the schema:
     ```bash
-    pnpm db:push
+    bunx prisma migrate dev
     ```

 5.  **Run the development servers:**
     This command will start both the frontend and backend applications concurrently.
     ```bash
-    pnpm dev
+    bun run dev
     ```

     * The Next.js frontend will be available at `http://localhost:3000`.